gvwilson/sensibleadventures/bookster/bookster.md

 "Because I want to know how it works," he said simply, and for the first time since she had met him, Erileine believed he was being completely sincere.
-He pointed at the lantern in the middle of the table.
-"The Pilots made dayglass by the ton, and all we can do is dig it up and polish it.
+He pointed at the sea shell lying on the table.
+"The Pilots made things like that as toys.
+They made dayglass by the ton, and all we can do is dig it up and polish it.
 They made miracles like this mountain, and we use it as a glorified pack camel.
 We're so *little* compared to them, and I don't want to be little any more.
 Now, who's coming?"

 It only took a minute to pick names.
 Uyves, of course, but not Vurt, not through the tunnels one leg.
 Laeuc would come–he didn't look at